“Your greatest health benefit is from ground flaxseeds.”

 – David W. Grotto, RD, LDN (101 Foods That Could Save Your Life!)

-Ground flaxseeds are a wonderful addition to breads, muffins, pancakes, cookies, and even some cakes.
-As well as being a great binder, it’s a nutritional powerhouse, and adds a pleasant earthy flavour.
-For these reasons, it is my favorite egg replacer.
+Ground flaxseed (also known as flaxseed meal) is a wonderful addition to breads, muffins, pancakes, cookies, and even some cakes.
+As well as being a great binder, it’s a nutritional powerhouse, and adds a pleasant nutty flavour.

 Things to know…